 This Ford model is first vehicle to feature parts made of recycled ocean plastic

-This Ford model is first vehicle to feature parts made of recycled ocean plastic2 min read .
-Updated: 09 Dec 2021, 10:34 AM IST
+This Ford model is first vehicle to feature parts made of recycled ocean plastic

 Ford Bronco Sport uses wiring harness clips made from recycled ocean plastic.